InternetOfUs/interaction-protocol-engine/Norms.md

 its norm engine to evaluate the actions that a user do or the notification that it can receive.
 The norms are defined on the profile of the user, on the community that the user is, into the task that the user is involved in and in the same message.
-The norm engine of each user decided with norms has to be evaluated depending of the interaction and the status of the user.
+The norm engine of each user decided with norms has to be evaluated depending on the interaction and the status of the user.
 These norm engines are in rest mode and when a message is received, they collect the necessary norms evaluate them and do the actions of the norms that are satisfied.
 The messages that start a norm engine are associated with one of the next actions: